jruels/ansible-best-practices/labs/inventory/index_new.md

 - Pip3 installed on the Windows host

 ### Installing Ansible using pip3
+Perform these steps in the RDP Session to Windows Target 1

 1. Open a PowerShell terminal as an Administrator.
 2. Run the following command to upgrade pip: